- Teaching Resources

 - Scaffolding writing-to-learn sequences into your course, which is ideal for content-based course instructors who want their students to consolidate content knowledge by writing about it; and

-- Sequencing new media-based assignments, which may be adapted as larger or smaller projects for both types of courses.
+- Sequencing multimodal composition assignments, which may be adapted as larger or smaller projects for both types of courses.

 All of these strategies can be adapted usefully for both writing-intensive and content-based courses.
 While a sequence of Assignments 1-12 below could be used to structure an entire writing-intensive course or unit that culminates in a large essay or project, very few instructors will have the luxury of time needed to incorporate all of the activities.
 At the end of the first strategy, we offer some possible shortened assignment sequences for both kinds of courses and advice for mixing and matching them.